What Is The Top Kahr PM9 Holster? We Pick Our Choice!

 Seeing that these five holsters are all very different in terms of the functionality and usage, choosing one favourite is not an easy task.
-Necessity dictates the form and function needed, and these five holsters all have different benefits as a Kahr PM9 holster.
+Necessity dictates the form and function needed, and these five holsters all have different benefits as holster options for the Kahr PM9.

 The Black Arch Holsters’ ACE-1 Gen 2 Hybrid is an extremely versatile and comfortable Kahr PM9 holster though, and also includes some of the most beautiful finishes we’ve come across.
 It ticks pretty much every box we have, and if we were forced to choose one, this would be it.